- Location: New Mexico

 Smog & Emission Checks in New Mexico

 Like most other Sun Belt cities, Albuquerque struggles with sprawl.
 With sprawl comes an entrenched car culture.
-And when 700,000 drivers take to the roads, pollution becomes a cause for concern.

 That is why the city instituted an emissions program.
 It is the only neck of the woods in the state that requires any sort of smog testing.
 Thus, anyone living in the greater metropolitan area will need to have their vehicle checked (or get an exemption) before registering it.
 This also applies to commuters driving into the city for work more than 60 days in a year.